 Sleeping Bag Storage and Care

 Proper care and storage will ensure maximum years of use and optimum performance of your sleeping bag.
 Make sure your sleeping bag is completely dry before storing, as any moisture in the down can allow mold and bacteria to grow.
+This will not only lead to unpleasant odors, but also diminish the life of your down's performance.
 Always store your sleeping bag uncompressed, in a place that will not trap moisture (no plastic bags or bins).
 The breathable cotton storage sack that comes with your sleeping bag is ideal for this.
 Or you can hang it in a roomy closet.

 Your sleeping bag is made from some of the lightest, most advanced materials available.
 These fabrics are very durable for their weight.
 However, care should be taken to prevent tearing or snagging these fabrics.
 Always use a ground cloth under the bag to prevent direct contact with the ground.
 When airing out the bag or drying it in the sun, be sure not to snag the fabric on sharp branches, etc. When washing your sleeping bag always check the washer and dryer for any foreign objects or sharp burrs that could damage your bag.

 Wearing light clothing to bed helps reduce contaminating the down from sweat and body oils.
 These contaminants will slowly reduce the loft of your bag.
 Properly washing your bag (see below) will remove these contaminants and restore the loft of your down.

 Washing your Sleeping Bag